-Evidence-backed briefs: PRDs fail because theyre claims without citations
+Evidence-backed briefs: stop shipping claims without citations

 A brief you can defend: claim -> evidence -> pattern -> scoped change -> measurable acceptance criteria.